 Woodlands International Restaurant | 16-17 Wing On Plaza, 62 Mody Road, Tsim Sha Tsui | 2369 3718

 MANA!
 Fast Slow Food

-The MANA! family is rapidly growing; now with 3 locations around Hong Kong, the new addition is already a super hipster hotspot.
-Situated in trendy ‘PoHo’ (are we really making this a thing?) it’s laid back style co-insides perfectly with its selection of healthy vegetarian and vegan food and snacks.
-With a different menu from it’s older brother and sister and more seating with a large outdoor area MANA!
-Cafe, my just be our favourite.
-Oh, and you can bring your pets – the perfect bring your dog to work cafe.
+The MANA! family is rapidly growing; now with three locations around Hong Kong, the new addition is already a super hipster hotspot.
+Situated in trendy ‘PoHo’, it’s laid-back style coincides perfectly with its selection of healthy vegetarian and vegan food and snacks.
+With a different menu from its older brother and sister, and more seating with a large outdoor area, MANA!
+Cafe might just be our favourite.
+Oh, and you can bring your pets!

 MANA!
 Cafe | 8 Tai On Terrace.
 Pound Lane, Poho, Sheung Wan | 2347 8555